Cape Canaveral Launch Complex 11: Explosions

 Two on-pad explosions occurred on LC-11.
 The first was Missile 48D in April 1960, which suffered combustion instability and exploded on the pad.
 Although no specific cause for the combustion instability could be determined, the separate duct for the booster turbine exhaust had been removed from the Atlas pads at CCAS earlier in the year since it was considered unnecessary and complicated ground testing of the missiles.
 The failure occurred slightly under a month after Missile 51D had exploded on LC-13 due to combustion instability, and after these back-to-back failures, it was decided to put the exhaust duct back on the pads.
 Although there was no evidence indicating that the lack of the exhaust ducts caused the failures, program officials decided to play it safe, and in any case wanted the pads to conform with Atlas D silo configurations.

 The second explosion on LC-11 was when Missile 11F blew up one second after liftoff in April 9, 1962 due to a turbopump failure.
 In both causes, pad damage was relatively light and LC-11 restored to use in two months.

 Later history

 Following the end of Atlas testing at Cape Canaveral, LC-11 was the only one of the four Atlas pads to not be used for space launches, and hence was first of the four pads to be deactivated.
 Following deactivation, the mobile service tower and support equipment were dismantled, and the site was unmaintained for over 50 years.

 Blue Origin use

 Blue Origin has leased the site to redevelop it for their use.
 On March 29, 2017, it was reported that Blue Origin has chosen LC-11 to conduct test firings of the BE-4 engine.
-LC-11 is located near Spaceport Florida Launch Complex 36, which will support launches of Blue Origin's New Glenn Launch Vehicle, currently scheduled for a launch no-earlier then 2020.
-Throughout 2017, aerial / satellite imagery from Planet Explorer showed that construction of a new facility was underway there.
-Blue Origin renders showed a pair of test stands to be constructed, but in 2019 aerial photos showed no construction had occurred.
+LC-11 is located near Spaceport Florida Launch Complex 36, which currently supports launches of Blue Origin's New Glenn Launch Vehicle.